achiikun/monolitum/modules.md

 ## : monolitum\database
-Simple ORM classes to perform operations on database based on Models and data in Entities.
+Simple ORM classes to perform operations on database based on Models and Data in Entities.

 ### Dependencies
 - monolitum/core